mdozmorov/HiC_tools/README.md

 </details>

 - [HiC_Pipeline](https://github.com/XiaoTaoWang/HiC_pipeline) - Python-based pipeline performing mapping, filtering, binning, and ICE-correcting Hi-C data, from raw reads (.sra, .fastq) to contact matrices.
 Additionally, converting to sparse format, performing QC.

-- [HiCpipe](https://github.com/ChenFengling/HiCpipe) - an efficient Hi-C data processing pipeline.
-It is based on Juicer and HiC-pro, which combines the advantages of these two processing pipelines.
-HiCpipe is much faster than Juicer and HiC-pro and can output multiple features of Hi-C maps.

 - [HiCUP](http://www.bioinformatics.babraham.ac.uk/projects/hicup/)  - Perl-based pipeline, alignment only, output BAM files. <details>
     <summary>Paper</summary>